ritwikbagga/ritwikbagga/README.md

 ## About Me

-A typical software nerd with an Elon Musk poster in his room.
+A typical software nerd who knows how to play the drums

 - 🔭 I’m currently working on personal projects and graduating in May 2021 with a BS in CS and Math from UMass Amherst